Motorola Moto Watch Fit

 Products reviewers directly compared with this model, grouped into quick takeaways.

-• More expensive: US price The US price is criticized because it is only slightly below the Apple Watch SE.
+• More expensive: US price The Moto Watch Fit was only slightly cheaper than the Apple Watch SE, hurting its value case.

 Feature Scorecards